Nineveh: After Ashurbanipal

 The walls of Nineveh at the time of Ashurbanipal.
 645–640 BC.
 British Museum BM 124938.

 The greatness of Nineveh was short-lived.
 In around 627 BC, after the death of its last great king Ashurbanipal, the Neo-Assyrian Empire began to unravel through a series of bitter civil wars between rival claimants for the throne, and in 616 BC Assyria was attacked by its own former vassals, the Chaldeans, Babylonians, Medes, and Scythians.
 In about 616 BC Kalhu was sacked, the allied forces eventually reached Nineveh, besieging and sacking the city in 612 BC, following bitter house-to-house fighting, after which it was razed.
 Most of the people in the city who could not escape to the last Assyrian strongholds in the north and west were either massacred or deported out of the city and into the countryside where they founded new settlements.
 Many unburied skeletons were found by the archaeologists at the site.
 The Assyrian Empire then came to an end by 605 BC, the Medes and Babylonians dividing its colonies between themselves.

 It is not clear whether Nineveh came under the rule of the Medes or the Neo-Babylonian Empire in 612.
 The Babylonian Chronicles concerning the Fall of Nineveh record that Nineveh was "turned into mounds and heaps", but this is literary hyperbole.
-The complete destruction of Nineveh has traditionally been seen as confirmed by the Hebrew Book of Ezekiel and the Greek Retreat of the Ten Thousand of Xenophon (d.
+The complete destruction of Nineveh has traditionally been seen as confirmed by the Hebrew Book of Zephaniah and the Greek Retreat of the Ten Thousand of Xenophon (d.
 354 BC).
 There are no later cuneiform tablets in Akkadian from Nineveh.
 Although devastated in 612 BC, the city was not completely abandoned.
 Yet, to the Greek historians Ctesias and Herodotus (c.
 400 BC), Nineveh was a thing of the past; and when Xenophon passed the place in the 4th century BC he described it as abandoned.